phpMyDomo/phpMyDomo/README.md

 ## Features
 - Minimal requirements : a php-enabled web server
-- Responsive design : work on any web browser: computer, tablet, phone
+- Responsive design : works well on any web browser: computer, tablet, phone
-- Multiple Skins, build your own easely
+- Multiple Skins, build your own easily
-- Multiples languages
+- Multiples languages supported
 - Any Home Automation Software supported via Api Plugins
+- Easily customizable
-- Object oriented, MVC design: easily build your own pages, in minutes...
+- Object oriented, MVC design : easily build your own custom pages, in minutes...
 - Fast loading
+- Free and Open Source

 ## Install
-Just [download the archive](archive/master.zip), and follow the [Install guide](doc/INSTALL.md)
+Just [download the 'Master' archive](archive/master.zip), and follow the [Install guide](doc/INSTALL.md)

 ## Developers Wanted
-The main goal of this app is to gather talented developers, designers and users, to build a cool WebApp that can control any Home Automation software.
+The main goal of this app is to gather talented developers, designers and users, to build the coolest WebApp that can control any Home Automation software.
-If we succeed to make the coolest human interface for HA, we might then incite Home Automation software developers to build an unified JSON API, by proposing a standard way of interfacing together.

 What's needed:

 - Language Files
+- Finish current Domoticz and Domogiz APIs
 - API plugins to support others Home Automation Software
-- Talented CSS and Photoshop designers
+- Talented CSS and Photoshop designers to make Skins
-- Any ideas to make it better.... ;-)
+- Any ideas or code to make it better.... ;-)

-So Please fork this Repo, and make Pull-Requests ;-)
+So Please fork this Repo, and make Pull-Requests to the Develop branch ;-)

 ## Screenshots